Guy de Chauliac: Life

-Life during the Black Death era
+Black Death

 When the Black Death arrived in Avignon in 1348, physicians fled the city.
-However, Chauliac stayed on, treating plague patients and documenting symptoms meticulously.
+However, Chauliac stayed on and treated plague patients and documenting symptoms meticulously.
 He claimed to have been himself infected and survived the disease.

 Through his observations, Chauliac distinguished between the two forms of the disease, the bubonic plague and the pneumonic plague.
-As a precautionary measure, he advised Pope Clement to keep a fire burning continuously in his chamber and to keep visitors out.
+As a precautionary measure, he advised Clement to keep a fire burning continuously in his chamber and to keep visitors out.

 He gave the following description to the papal court:The great death toll began in our case in the month of January [1348], and lasted for the space of seven months.
 It was of two kinds: the first lasted two months; with continuous fever and spitting of blood; and death occurred within three days.
 The second lasted for the whole of the remainder of the time, also with continuous fever, and with ulcers and boils in the extremities, principally under the arm-pits and in the groin; and death took place within five days.
-And [it] was of so great a contagion (especially when there was spitting of blood) that not only through living in the same house but merely through looking, one person caught it from the other.The plague was recognized as being contagious although the agent of contagion was unknown; as treatment, Chauliac recommended air be purified, venesection (bleeding), and healthy diet.
-The outbreak of plague and widespread death was blamed on Jews, who were heretics, and in some areas were believed to have poisoned wells; Chauliac fought against this idea, using science to declare the theory untrue.
+And [it] was of so great a contagion (especially when there was spitting of blood) that not only through living in the same house but merely through looking, one person caught it from the other.The plague was recognised as being contagious although the agent of contagion was unknown.
+As treatment, Chauliac recommended air be purified, venesection (bleeding) and a healthy diet.
+The outbreak of plague and widespread death was blamed on Jews, who in some areas were believed to have poisoned wells.
+Chauliac fought against this idea and used science to declare the theory untrue.